 Google plans on notifying webmasters and site owners of the migration thru the Google Search Console.
 You can expect to see a message like the example below for your website once the change has been made.

-If you would like to analyze your mobile strategy for your site, feel free to connect with us thru our website here.
+If you would like to analyze your mobile strategy for your site, feel free to connect with us through our website.
 We’ll be happy to discuss your business and provide an online marketing strategy to meet your digital needs.